Tags Archives: Endometriosis physical therapy

 image

-Endometriosis Treatment: Can Endometriosis Be Treated Without Surgery?
+Endometriosis Supportive Therapy: Can Endometriosis Be Treated Without Surgery?

 Eventually, personalized “theranostic” (therapy and diagnostic) tools will exploit these unique molecular profiles and lead to far better diagnosis, therapy and monitoring approaches.
 Research is accelerating in this area, which is already very pervasive in other diseases such as cancer and various immuno-inflammatory conditions.
-Meanwhile, the only therapies that are available to actually treat endometriosis, not just the symptoms, are purported to be hormonal options and excisional surgery.
-However, there are major limitations to the argument that hormonal therapies actually work very well to treat endo rather than simply reduce symptoms.
+Meanwhile, the only therapies that are available to actually treat endometriosis, not just masking of symptoms, are hormonal options and excisional surgery.
+However, there are major limitations to the argument that hormonal therapies work very well to treat endo rather than simply reduce symptoms.
+That leaves surgery.

-Thus, in a word, “can endometriosis be treated without surgery?”, the answer is a resounding NO !
-That is not to say that hormonal and other treatments, mainstream and integrative-holistic, can’t help make your life better.
-They can.
+So, in a word, “can endometriosis be treated without surgery?”, the answer is a resounding NO!
+That is not to say that hormonal and other treatments, including anti-inflammatory and perhaps anti-histamine agents (e.g. Zyrtec), both mainstream and integrative-holistic, don’t help.
+They might.
 Let’s unpack this a little bit to give you a roadmap of the options.

 Understanding Endometriosis